nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 BogoBogo is a **desktop app for managing inventories, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
 If you can type fast, BogoBogo can get your inventory management tasks done faster than traditional GUI apps.
+You can use Bogo Bogo as your personal inventory manager which helps you:
+1. track your transactions
+2. track your stock items
+3. book keep

 * Table of Contents {:toc}